sertansenturk/tomato/README.md

     - LilyPond is not installed.

-        [Install](#installing-lilypond) the latest stable version for your OS.
+        Install the appropriate version of LilyPondby following [the instructions](#installing-lilypond).

     - The binary path exists, but it is not used.

-        The path is not searched by the defaults defined in ```tomato/config/lilypond.cfg```.
-Add the path of the LilyPond binary to the configuration file.
+        Add the path of the LilyPond binary to the "custom" section in the configuration file: `./tomato/config/lilypond.cfg`.

 6. Is `tomato` a fruit or vegetable?